Frequently Asked Questions

 That’s the plan!
-Our team will work to schedule two to three visits per family.
+Our team will work to schedule one to two virtual visits per family.
 Sometimes you’ll be meeting with a Member of Congress.
-But you may meet with members of their staff, who are key advisors.
+But you may also meet with members of their staff, who are key advisors.
 All of these meetings will be important venues to share your story.

 What am I expected to talk about with my Member of Congress?

 Most importantly, we want you to share your story – tell them about your greatest joys as a parent and where you need or have needed support.
 As we get closer to Strolling Thunder, we will hold a training to give you tips and suggested message points to help explain why Congress must Think Babies and Act by investing in the first three years of our children’s lives.